Are you thinking about or currently selling insurance?

 First Year Commission Versus Renewal-Driven Commission

-Let’s talk about some of the different ways one can make a living selling insurance.
+Let’s talk about some of the different ways one can make a living learning how to sell insurance.

 First, some products pay a large, upfront commission.